nilaB97/Group8-Bias/README.md

 - All dependencies are in the requirements_Twitter_NLP.txt file.
 If something is not working, please check if you are using the correct verisons.

 ## Finetuning a Model and Evaluating templates
-Everything is in the Jupyter Notebook.
+Everything is in the Pipeline_DetectingBiasInNLP_model.ipynb file.
 All Functions are commented and can be used as they are described.
 For running the notebook starting from "4.
 Apply the above pipeline to our first topic: Bias in male vs. female refugees" file pathes, model and tokenizer names have to be adjusted.

 All the dependencies used are given in requirements.txt.
 If a certain package does not work, please check there which version was used.